Franco-American alliance: Aftermath

 Treaty of Paris, by Benjamin West (1783), portrays the American delegation at the 1783 Treaty of Paris.
 The British delegation refused to pose, and the painting was never completed.

 Finally, the Treaty of Paris was signed on 3 September 1783, establishing British recognition of American independence and ending the hostilities.
 The 1778 Treaty of Alliance, promising the defense of French territory in the American continent, failed to be observed by the United States as soon as 1793, when France entered in conflict with Great Britain in the Caribbean.
 All the U.S. could do was to maintain neutrality, but this neutrality was so negative as to forbid the French the right to equip and arm privateers in American ports, or the right to dispose of French prizes in the United States.
 These reluctances in effect marked the end of the alliance.

 Naval encounter during the Quasi-War between USS Constellation and French ship L'Insurgente on 9 February 1799.

 As the United States entered into a treaty of commerce with Great Britain in 1794, France started to attack American shipping, seizing 316 ships in 1796.
 In 1796, the disillusioned Minister Pierre Adet explained: "Jefferson (...) is American, and as such, he cannot sincerely be our friend.
 An American is the born enemy of all the European peoples", and in 1798, the XYZ Affair considerably worsened Franco-American relations.

 The events led to the Quasi-War (1798–1800) between France and the United States, with actual naval encounters taking place between the two powers, with the encounter between USS Constellation and French ship L'Insurgente on 9 February 1799 off Nevis Island, and USS Constellation and La Vengeance in February 1800 off Guadeloupe.
 An agreement followed, in which the United States agreed to pay 20 million dollars in compensation, and France agreed to give up its claims to the 1778 Treaty.

-Anglo-American relations also began to deteriorate as a result of British interference with American shipping.
-The British government passed the Orders in Council in 1807, which forbade trade with France by Britain, her allies, and any neutral nation, which meant the United States.
-American authorities repeatedly used economic coercion against Britain in an unsuccessful attempt to force the British to rescind the Orders in Council.
-Such disputes were a major contributing factor to the enmity between the US and Britain which led to the outbreak of the War of 1812.
+Anglo-American relations began to deteriorate during the early 1800s as a result of a variety of issues, including British interference with American trade.
+The British government passed the Orders in Council in 1807, which forbade neutral nations from trading with France and its allies and resulted in American ships destined for French ports being seized or impounded.
+American authorities repeatedly used economic coercion against Britain in an unsuccessful attempt to force the Orders in Council to be rescinded.
+The dispute was a major contributing factor to American resentment towards Britain that led to the outbreak of the War of 1812.